significa/1password-secrets/README.md

 ### Local

-From within a valid git repository with remote "origin" ending in `<owner>/<repo>.git`, 1password-secrets will be able to `pull` and `push` secrets to a 1password secure note containing `repo:<owner>/<repo>` in its name.
-By default it syncs to `./.env` file, this can overridden with a `file_name` field containing the desired relative file path.
+1password-secrets will allow you to `create`, `pull` and `push` secrets to a 1password secure note with `repo:<owner>/<repo>` or `local:<dir-basename>` in its name. `repo` is used when within a valid git repository with remote "origin" set.
+By default it syncs to `./.env` file, this can overridden with a `file_name` field in 1password containing the desired relative file path.

+- To bootstrap a 1Password secret matching the current repo/directory, run:
+  `1password-secrets local create ./env`
+  Where `./env` is an existing file you with to use.

-To get secrets from 1Password, run:
+- To get secrets from 1Password, run:
   `1password-secrets local pull`

-To push the local changes to 1Password, run:
+- To push the local changes to 1Password, run:
   `1password-secrets local push`

 ### Fly

 Make sure you have a Secure Note in 1Password with `fly:<fly-app-name>` in the title. `fly-app-name` is the name of your fly application.

-To import secrets to fly, run:
+- To import secrets to fly, run:
   `1password-secrets fly import <fly-app-name>`

-Secrets can be edit directly on 1Password app or using the command:
+- Secrets can be edited directly on 1Password app or using the command:
   `1password-secrets fly edit <fly-app-name>`

 ## Development